We called dad back, and filled him in on some of the skills I picked up.

 “Yeah!
-More skills more skills!”
+More skills, more skills!”
 I replied, jumping up and down.

-“Alright, give me a minute to gear up, and we will get going.”
+“Alright, give me a moment to gear up, and we will get going.”
 A few minutes of dad getting into guard leathers, guard colors, and grabbing his baton, and we were off to the guard station.

 Once inside, we stopped by the desk of a grizzled looking guardsman, who had both the look of being in the business too long, and not enough patience to play the political game needed to be The Boss.

 “Guardsman Elainus, who’s this?” he asked.
 I hadn’t seen any tobacco products on Pallos so far, but his voice screamed smoker.